Light therapy

 Exposing your body daily to artificial white light would have

-many beneficial effects on the body.
+numerous beneficial effects on the body.

 Mood, energy, morale, healing or immunity, the benefits of light have been recognized for many years.
 It plays a key role in the proper functioning of the body's biological functions.